 The threat to healthcare from inadequate resources or management has become a little-challenged truism: easy to understand and demonstrate.
-Healthcare is now submissive to our Management Culture: a world which then authoritatively delegates all human problems to specialists and their executive actions.
+Healthcare is now - in a strategic drive for greater efficiency - submissive to our Management Culture: a world which then authoritatively delegates all human problems to specialists and their executive actions.
 All this can seem simple, sensible and correct.

 The reality is more complex.
 Paradoxically, there is an additional and opposing, though less obvious, threat to our healthcare: an excess of such management, specialist activities and resources - but misplaced.

-This more subtle and countercultural reality is - it is proposed here - responsible for much of our current system's incapacity to imaginatively address individual variation.
-Such obliviousness to human diversity and complexity has serious consequences.
-The more stark examples of failures of physical care make headlines that are hard to understand or even believe.
+This more subtle and countercultural reality is - it is proposed here - responsible for much of our current system's incapacity to imaginatively address very substantial and inevitable individual variation.
+Such obliviousness to human diversity and complexity has undermining consequences.

+The more stark examples of failures of physical care make headlines that are hard to understand or even quite believe.
 In contrast, failures of personal understanding, and thus therapeutic and compassionate engagement, are usually born invisibly, painfully and privately.

-Such are the perils of abdicating our capacity to conceive or care more holistically.
+Such are the perils of abdicating our capacity to conceive or care more individually and holistically.

-Compassion becomes an inevitable casualty whenever personal attunement or engagement are compromised.
-The word 'compassion' derives its meaning from a Latin root 'to suffer together', thus offering a 'transpersonal' psychology; one drawing from exchanges of resonance and imagination.
-This is often very different from distancing, 'objective' psychologies used unilaterally by healthcare professionals to pathologise, categorise and commodify in attempts to tightly manage healthcare.
-Yet there are many studies showing how an empathic bond conveying compassion is a powerful source of comfort and healing for the sufferer, and work-satisfaction (and healing) for the healer.
+Our compassion becomes an inevitable casualty whenever personal engagement and attunement are compromised.
+The word 'compassion' derives its meaning from a Latin root 'to suffer together', thus offering a 'transpersonal' psychology: one drawing from the exchanges of resonance and imagination.
+This is often very different from the now prevalent distancing, 'objective' psychologies used unilaterally by healthcare professionals to pathologise, categorise and commodify in attempts to tightly manage healthcare.
+Yet there are many studies showing how an empathic bond conveying compassion is a powerful source of comfort and healing for the sufferer, and - importantly - work-satisfaction (and healing) for the healer.

-The skilled evocation of compassion often has powerful effects, but is a subtle activity.
+The informal yet skilled evocation of compassion often has powerful effects, but is a subtle activity.
 This was well recognised and explored by previous generations of practitioners.
-It now ails amidst hardy slogans of 'Increased Patient Choice' and 'Ensuring quality of care is always central'.
+It now ails amidst clamorous and vacuous slogans of 'Increased Patient Choice' and 'Ensuring quality of care is always central'.

 How could this come about?